THE OLD TESTAMENT HOUSE OF THE LORD: SIXTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The “stone” is Christ, and the “great mountain” is the Kingdom of God that shall prevail over all other political institutions on the earth.

-And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.
+Then the kingdom and dominion, and the greatness of the kingdoms under the whole heaven, shall be given to the people, the saints of the Most High.
+His kingdom is an everlasting kingdom, and all dominions shall serve and obey Him.’
 (Daniel 7:27)

 The preceding passage describes the time to come when Jesus and the saints rule on the earth.
 Their rulership on the earth is the rule of the Kingdom of God.